 National Day of the Cowboy

-Live music featured Allen Wooten, Gaylon Blankenship and Dedra Frye, who are the “Cowboys at Heart” band, all from the Comanche Opry.
+Our 2019 National Day of the Cowboy attracted an estimated 1,300 visitors.
+From infants to at least 93 years young, it was a full house all day!
+Thank you to everyone who attended and helped make the day a success.
+Live music featured Allen Wooten, Gaylon Blankenship and Dedra Frye, who are the “Cowboys at Heart” band from the Comanche Opry.
 Plenty of chairs were staged for our guests to sit and enjoy the music.
 The band is a local favorite.
 If you’ve heard ’em, you love ’em, if you haven’t you are in for a treat.

 *Oklahoma Author & Journalist, Kristi Eaton of Tulsa: “The Main Streets of Oklahoma: Okie Stories from Every County.”
 “I’ve cartwheeled in China, stared down bison in South Dakota and gotten lost in Samoa.
 All for the story, of course.
 I enjoy sharing them almost as much as I love finding them.”

 *James & Sandy Stepp, bison ranchers from Wichita Buffalo Co. at Sandy Springs Farm in Hinton.
 They will share a few adventurous bison ranching stories throughout the day with guests.
 Sample an assortment of bison jerky, bison recipes and other bison related products.
 Discuss today’s bison herd management with the Stepps!

 *Paintings by Nocona, Texas artist, Larry G. Lemons in the exhibit “A Texas State of Mind” July 4 – Sept.
 22, 2019.
 “Underneath all those colorful and whimsical images that I paint and draw is a message of freedom, courage, endurance, faith, loyalty, bravery, belong, humor, tradition and the “true grit” that has allowed our country to survive and prosper against all odds.”